GrecoTechnology/docs/docs/sandbox/apps/calibre.md

 - The username is `abc` .
 The configured password is taken from your Saltbox [`accounts.yml`](../../saltbox/install/install.md#configuration) file located in `/srv/git/saltbox/accounts.yml`

+- On the "calibre Welcome wizard" screen, navigate to your /library directory and hit "Next"

+- If you plan on sending books to an e-book device, setup your device on this screen and hit "Next", then setup your Kindle email and SMTP settings and hit "Next", finally hit "Finish"

 - Calibre is ready for use.
 If you added your pre-existing Calibre library to /mnt/local/Media/Books then you should see your library is ready to go.
 If not, then you have a blank library ready for you to fill.

 !!! info